dumithsalinda/neuro_fuzzy_multiagent/docs/CONTRIBUTING.md

-# Contributing to the Neuro-Fuzzy Multi-Agent Plug-and-Play Platform
+# Contributing to the Neuro-Fuzzy Multi-Agent Platform

+Thank you for your interest in contributing!
+This project is designed for easy extension and welcomes new agents, environments, sensors, actuators, documentation, and improvements from the community.

 Thank you for your interest in contributing!
 This project is designed for easy extension via plug-and-play agents, environments, sensors, and actuators.